maciejmaciejewski/azure-pipelines-cucumber/OVERVIEW.md

 ### Parameters

 `jsonDir` - path where task looks for JSON files and then combines them into single report.
-This parameter supports wildcards, if used all files will get consolidated into single report.
+This parameter supports wildcards, if used all files from any matching sub-path will get consolidated into single report.
 Use this option with caution as the task will go through all located JSON files and non-cucumber files reporter will throw an error.

 `outputPath` - path where task saves output HTML report